-Applications for revocation can be submitted by e-mail directly to an appropriate certificate issuer or indirectly to a registration authority.
+Revocation requests may be submitted electronically directly to an appropriate certificate issuer or indirectly to a registration authority.
 It is possible to submit non-electronic application.

 In the first case, a subscriber must submit an authenticated application for certificate revocation.
 The subscriber authenticates the application by making an electronic signature on it or by providing previously agreed password on the web page.